Our gay travel guide to Malta with top tips about the gay scene, places to stay, gay bars, restaurants, activities, Pride events, and more!

 What used to be one of the most religious places in Europe (for example, up until 2013, divorce was illegal in Malta!) the country did a 180-degree turn to pass some of the most LGBTQ progressive laws in the world, quickly becoming THE gay haven in the Mediterranean region.

-We visited Malta as part of a trip with Teletext Holidays to discover the gay scene and what makes it so appealing to LGBTQ travellers.
+We visited Malta to discover the gay scene and what makes it so appealing to LGBTQ travelers.
 We left with a strong thirst to return and see more.
 The people are open-minded, super friendly (Maltese guys – heLLO!), the queer community is very visible and even though it's such a small nation of just 400,000 people, it still has a vibrant gay scene to check out.

 Experience Malta's gay scene with a local guide